In This Article

 Overall, data privacy and data security are two important concepts for organizations to understand.
 Data privacy governs how personal or sensitive data is used and shared, while data security protects data from unauthorized access and manipulation.
 Taking steps to implement both data privacy and data security measures can help organizations protect user data and ensure compliance with the relevant regulations.

-If you’d like to see how the Lepide Data Security Platform can help to keep your data secure and out of the wrong hands, schedule a demo with one of our engineers or start your free trial today.
+If you’d like to see how the Lepide Data Security Platform can help to keep your data secure and out of the wrong hands, schedule a demo with one of our engineers.

 Anna Szentgyorgyi-Siklosi